Sheldon-Cole/Sheldon-Cole/README.md

 Hi, I’m @Sheldon-Cole

-I'm currently a Security Technician for a school district that doubles as the backup Network Administrator.
+I'm currently a Security Technician for a school district and double as the backup Network Administrator.

 Certifications:
 - CCNA